Skip to content

 Categories provide a neutral abstraction layer that lets skills work across methodologies without being tied to any specific framework’s vocabulary.

 They are also orthogonal to classification.
-Domain, foundation, and utility skills can all use the same metadata.category taxonomy.
+Domain, foundation, utility, and tool skills can all use the same metadata.category taxonomy.
+(The tool classification was introduced in v2.15.0 for named external methodologies composed of multiple skills working as a system: e.g., the Foundation Sprint and Design Sprint families.)

 How Categories Work